Computer and Information Science and Engineering (CISE) Forum

 With support from the National Science Foundation (NSF), the Quality Education for Minorities (QEM) Network will conduct a one-and-a-half day outreach forum, and related follow-up activities, focused on broadening participation in the National Science Foundation (NSF) Computer and Information Science and Engineering (CISE) Directorate’s Core research programs.

-The Forum will be held Friday and Saturday, July 27-28, 2018, in Linthicum Heights, MD at the Hilton Baltimore BWI Airport Hotel.
-The purpose of the Forum is to enable CISE Program Officers (POs) to gather input from HBCUs on the type of support/resources they believe is needed to build a stronger computing, communications, and information systems research and education infrastructure at their institutions.
-CISE POs will provide participants with an overview of the Foundation’s proposal review criteria and CISE divisions/programs as well as the kinds of infrastructure, innovation, and level of work necessary for institutions and their faculty to be competitive.
-The target audience of 50 participants for the Forum will be two-person teams, each consisting of a Computer Science (CS) faculty and a STEM academic administrator, representing 25 of the 53 HBCUs with Computer Science programs/majors.
+The Forum was held Friday and Saturday, July 27-28, 2018, in Linthicum Heights, MD at the Hilton Baltimore BWI Airport Hotel.
+The purpose of the Forum was to enable CISE Program Officers (POs) to gather input from HBCUs on the type of support/resources they believe is needed to build a stronger computing, communications, and information systems research and education infrastructure at their institutions.
+CISE POs provided participants with an overview of the Foundation’s proposal review criteria and CISE divisions/programs as well as the kinds of infrastructure, innovation, and level of work necessary for institutions and their faculty to be competitive.

 The specific project objectives are to: